 The famous artist, M.C.
 Escher, used the Möbius strip in several of his works of art:

-John Hey pointed out that the this third picture is not really a Mobius strip.
+John Hey pointed out that the third picture is not really a Mobius strip.
 It has two sides (not one).

 The silver side is separate from the gold side except where they intersect in the middle, so perhaps you could call it one side!